willkendall01/WAISN-Fellowship/README.md

 # Library Notes
 I used django-tables2 to help me format the table of products on the site.
-I'm not sure if it will install automatically when you try to run the code, but here is the link to the install page:
+I'm not sure if it will install automatically when you try to run the code, so, in case it doesn't work, here is the link to the install page:

 https://django-tables2.readthedocs.io/en/latest/pages/installation.html

+(It worked outside of my virtual env when I ran with a clean git clone in a new location on my computer.
+However, it did not prompt me to install the package, so it may be global on my computer.)

 # Known Bugs
 - After clicking table headers to re-order products, if the table is altered, the order will revert to defualt